Heavenly Sword: Critical

-It received "generally favorable reviews" according to video game review aggregator Metacritic.
+It received "generally favorable reviews" according to video game review aggregator website Metacritic.

 USA Today gave the game nine stars out of ten, saying, "PlayStation 3 fans hungry for more satisfying first-party content from Sony will be satiated with the feverish pace Heavenly Sword provides."
 Digital Spy gave it four stars out of five, saying, "The lavish sword combat system and the awesome presentation are what make this title a worthy buy.
 Sony seems to have created this game as a showcase for the PS3 and forgot about getting the gameplay up to scratch.
 But despite its failings, Heavenly Sword is a great buy for the excellent sword fighting sections and for those who simply want to show their friends just what the PS3 is capable of."
 The New York Times gave it a favorable review, saying, "The scenery is breathtaking, battles can be exciting, and the intelligent, cruel King Bohan — voiced brilliantly by Andy Serkis (...) — is one of the best video game villains ever.
 The game is frustrating because it seems as if it should have been a great game and as if its creators tried to make it a great game, but it managed to be only a pretty good one."
 Maxim gave it a score of six out of ten, saying, "A few of the puzzles are a total bitch, the button-press sequence/finishing moves that the game steals directly from God of War require too much precision, and the sniper sequences wind up being even more tedious than the fighting.
 It's fun for a little while, and very flashy, but in the end, for everything Heavenly Sword does right, it does two more things wrong."
 The A.V.
 Club gave it a C+ and stated that "If Metal Gear Solid and Halo had acting this good, we'd be on to something."
 In Japan, Famitsu gave the game a score of two sevens and two eights, for a total of 30 out of 40.